nf-core/dualrnaseq/docs/parameters_old.md

 Options are `Stranded` or `Unstranded` when defining the strandedness of wiggle/bedGraph output.
 See [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for more information.

-### STAR for Salmon alignment-based mode

-#### `--quantTranscriptomeBan "Singleend"`

-The nf-core/dualrnaseq pipeline runs STAR to generate a transcriptomic alignments.
-By default, it allows for insertions, deletions and soft-clips (`Singleend` option).
-To prohibit this behaviour, please specify `IndelSoftclipSingleend`.
-See the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for more information.

 ## 7. HTSeq